kaihendry/dabase.com/content/blog/uk-politics.md

 <a href="https://en.wikipedia.org/wiki/Labour_Party_(UK)">The Labour party</a>
 is bound to be elected this year.
 The UK will get worse since [their plan](https://labour.org.uk/change/my-plan-for-change/) doesn't address costly fundamental issues.
-Labour will make things worse by fixing "tax avoidance" and increasing taxes.
+Labour will make matters worse by fixing "tax avoidance" and increasing taxes, without checking expenditure.

 In four years, the best we can hope for is a straight talking far right leader to take power and actually address the issues and deport people.
 A future of